 - College can significantly delay you starting your family

-- Physical work can be a plus
+- Physical work can be more satisfying

 If you’re curious to know more about these points or have them expanded on, see this video.
 They give you a complete rundown on all the facts.